Ton201/efficient_pattern_matching_project/README.md

 -   Can you just by your words compare SAM with other suffix data structures (Trie, Tree, Array?)

-Alhough suffix array and SAM share space complexity of $O(n)$, suffix array should be in practice more memory efficient becouse they share less values (no suffix links, transitions etc.) However, search in suffix array is of $O(m + log(n))$ complexity.
-Suffix automaton with search complexity of $O(pattern_size)$ outperforms the suffix array.
+Although suffix array and SAM share space complexity of $O(n)$, suffix array should be in practice more memory efficient becouse they share less values (no suffix links, transitions etc.) However, search in suffix array is of $O(m + log(n))$ complexity.
+Suffix automaton with search complexity of $O(pattern\_size)$ outperforms the suffix array.

 Suffix trie is the least memmory efficient out of all mention structures - space efficiencz of $O(n^2)$.
 It stores all suffixes with transitions for all letters in tree-like structure with suffix links.
 However this property can be beneficial for tasks like autocompletion from a dictionary.